 Initially, you'll need to come up with a few basics to get started.
 We recommend checking yard sales, garage sales, and rummage sales for items such as tents, sleeping bags, etc. Also, if you're willing to make an investment, you can often purchase large 8-12 person tent sets complete with folding chairs, sleeping bags, flashlights, and a propane grill for less than $100. at Walmart.
 We found several such family deals last season.

-You might find that it's worth a couple dollars to purchase an inflatable raft (such as those in the pool section of a department store for about
+You might find that it's worth a couple dollars to purchase an inflatable raft (such as those in the pool section of a department store for about $4 each) to use as a sleeping pad under your sleeping bag.

 If you don't already have a cooler, you will need to invest in one to prevent food from spoiling.